rupeshmi/CodeSprint/JavaScript/Part2/Prototypes.md

 ### Prototypes

 >When a function is created in JavaScript, JavaScript engine adds a *prototype* property to the function.
->This *prototype* property is an oject (called as prototype object) which has a *constructor* property by default.
+>This *prototype* property is an object (called as prototype object) which has a *constructor* property by default.
 >*constructor* property points back to the function on which *prototype object* is a property.
->We can access the function's prototype property using this syntax **functionName.prototype**.
+>We can access the function's prototype property using the syntax **functionName.prototype**.

 ![](https://github.com/rupeshmi/CodeSprint/blob/dev/JavaScript/Part2/CodeSnippets/ConstructorPrototype.png)

+>As shown in the above image, **Human** constructor function has a *prototype* property which points to the prototype object.
->Let's see an example below:
+> The prototype object has a *constructor* property which points back to the **Human** constructor function.
+Let's see an example below:

 ```javascript
 function Human(firstName, lastName){